mayralanza/ObjectiveGamingWebsite/README.md

 If not spelled right, or if any other roles, the app will display the default OBJ icon.

 ## Profile Tab
 Here the user will be able to see how many events they have followed.
 Morever, the description about the team they belong to.
-Moreover, the member will be able to post new events, and upload an image flyer about it.
+Moreover, the member will be able to post new events, and upload an image flyer about it. **ALL FIELDS ARE REQUIRED, INCLUDING THE IMAGE to add an event**

 ## API
 The website has API built with the Django REST Framework.
 It has been implemented the GET and POST